-4.4.1 For the purposes of this strategy a non-financial investment is a non-financial asset held by the authority primarily or partially to generate a surplus.
-This might be through an anticipated appreciation in the capital value of the asset, or by way of

-- delivering a regular income stream, or a combination of both.
-However, in the current financial climate the emphasis is likely to be on assets that generate a regular income stream. - 4.4.2 Although the Council remains open minded to consider a range of opportunities the high likelihood is that non-financial investments will involve property assets, however, it will not involve the investment in property assets purely for yield.
-Due to the consolidated portfolio inherited by Buckinghamshire Council, the impact that the Coronavirus pandemic will have on future office capacity requirements and the need to mitigate the revenue impacts on post-coronavirus income levels, the Council will look to repurpose some of its portfolio to produce an income stream and meet its corporate objectives, especially in respect of regeneration, affordable housing and economic development. - 4.4.3 In addition, on occasions the Council may choose to purchase land or property for strategic reasons rather than just for a return and therefore expected rates of return may be narrower than a pure investment.
+- 4.6 For the purposes of this strategy a non-financial investment is a non-financial asset held by the authority primarily or partially to generate a surplus.
+This might be through an anticipated appreciation in the capital value of the asset, or by way of delivering a regular income stream, or a combination of both.
+However, in the current financial climate the emphasis is likely to be on assets that generate a regular income stream.
+Non-financial investments normally involve property assets. - 4.7 The Council will consider appropriate opportunities; however, it will not involve the investment in property assets purely for yield.
+Due to the consolidated portfolio inherited by Buckinghamshire Council, the impact of home working on future office capacity requirements, and the need to mitigate revenue pressures, the Council will look to repurpose some of its portfolio to meet its corporate plan objectives, especially in respect of regeneration, affordable housing, mitigation of service revenue pressures and economic development. - 4.8 In addition, on occasions the Council may choose to purchase land or property for strategic reasons rather than just for a return and therefore expected rates of return may be narrower than a pure investment.
 This might be to protect existing service provision but will most likely be linked to its community leadership role in accommodating and facilitating regeneration, economic development and housing growth.
 This will require well documented business cases and formal decisions.